Toronto time: TBD

 The Canada-Japan Research Group (CJRG) is a student-led initiative dedicated to researching and crafting policy solutions against depopulation in rural areas.
 CJRG is fundamentally different from other think tanks as we grant undergraduate students the opportunity to design potential policy solutions based on theoretical research in combination with real-life data.
 A comparative study of both countries will lay the foundation for greater cooperation in tackling many emerging global issues.

-We propose to host an videoconference Ideathon, March 3rd, with our undergraduate affiliates at the University of Tokyo, Aichi Prefectural University, and Hokkaido University of Education in Hakodate.
+We propose to host an videoconference workshop in July 2017, with our undergraduate affiliates at the University of Tokyo, Aichi Prefectural University, and Hokkaido University of Education in Hakodate.
 Participants from all locations will simultaneously learn and address the social, economic, and cultural aspects of rural depopulation.
 During the one-hour lectures, comprehensive case studies will be provided along with relevant information tailored to the mandate of the committee for all students.
 Attendees will then generate potential policy solutions via video conferencing in joint-committee discussions.
 The proposed policies will be subjected to the scrutiny of a debate between participants from Japan and Canada.
 Conference attendees from both countries will vote to determine which policy solutions are most plausible in addressing the given issues.
-Each committee will select a representative from Canada and a representative from Japan to deliver a final presentation to all conference participants.
 The voting results and the findings of the debates will be used in the composition of a ‘white paper’.
 This document will contain recommendations in addressing the issue of rural population decline.
 It is our contention that these conferences, under the guidance of the Munk School, will spark innovative forms of cultural exchange between young people in Japan and Canada.